emmalexandria/colorrs/README.md

 ## Disadvantages

-Maybe I'm just too biased towards my own work, but I don't think theres any disadvantage to using this over `shell-color-scripts`.
+Maybe I'm just too biased towards my own work, but I don't think there's any disadvantage to using this over `shell-color-scripts`.
 The `.toml` format does have a disadvantage however in that one cannot programatically repeat a string, so patterns showing multiple copies of the same
 ASCII art in different colours require more manual labour.